-- The course builds on the knowledge of English Language developed over Key Stage Three. - It will encourage learners to communicate with others confidently, effectively and precisely. - Students will learn to appropriately express themselves creatively and imaginatively. - They will also become critical readers of a range of texts, including pre-19th century texts. - The course will develop writing skills, including use of punctuation, structural devices, and use of imagery.
+- The course builds on the knowledge of English Language developed over Key Stage Three. - It will encourage learners to communicate with others confidently, effectively and precisely. - Students will learn to appropriately express themselves creatively and imaginatively. - They will also become critical readers of a range of texts, including pre-19th century texts. - The course will develop writing skills, including use of punctuation, structural devices, and use of

-Students will be assessed at the end of a three-year course.
-They will complete their English Language GCSE at the end of year 11.
+Students will be assessed at the end of a one-year course in year 11 where they will complete their English Language GCSE.